 Pests and Pest Solutions

 Corn plants grown in soils that are constantly saturated in water can develop root rot.
-To stop root rot from occurring, use correct watering practices and use a organically rich and well draining potting mix.
-If grown outdoors in the ground, grow the corn plant in soils that drain well and water only when the soil becomes dry.
+To prevent root rot, use correct watering practices and use an organically rich and well-draining potting mix.
+If grown outdoors in the ground, choose a spot with soil that drain well and water only when the soil becomes dry.

 Trimming and Size Maintenance

 While a corn plant doesn't require pruning, you can trim the stalk to keep it from getting too big.
 Use a pair of sharp shears to cut it back to the height you want to maintain.
 This foliage plant will put out new leaves and grow more vigorously after pruning.
 Clean your pruning shears in a solution of 1 part rubbing alcohol to 1 part water after trimming plants.